 His new book—illustrated by New York Times bestselling artist Derek Desierto—explores history through twelve generations of grandmotherly love.
 It’s published by Greenwillow Books at HarperCollins, the imprint of Ezra Jack Keats and Lilly’s Purple Plastic Purse by Kevin Henkes.
 James is currently illustrating two of his own books for Greenwillow with the approach and appeal of It’s Disgusting—and We Ate It!

 Invite him to your school or organization to give one of his “Think Big!” presentations.
-Arrange it now as a celebration for when the coronavirus crisis is over!
 These programs help kids set big goals and see the importance of books in reaching them.

-He’ll even do a Zoom visit with your school or book group!
+He’ll even do an online visit with your school or book group!

 Contact him at firstname.lastname@example.org.